 Mr Stenson said that the commitment enabled Toll to consolidate several existing facilities and bring their operations together in under one roof.

 The masterplanned layout for the Hub provides flexible design and construct solutions from 3,000sq m to 30,000sq m.

 ”The Hub will provide local occupiers with quality opportunities, representing the last scalable infill site in the central Gold Coast region,” Mr Stenson said.

 QLD trends for the future

 Brisbane’s Southside and Trade Coast precincts recorded the largest falls in market yields in the year to June 2018.

-Looking forward, Ms Mallik said that infrastructure projects were providing the impetus for developers and institutional land owners to bring speculative development back to the forefront, recognising the recent lift in leasing demand, particularly in well-located locations close to major arterial roads.
+Looking forward, infrastructure projects will provide the impetus for developers and institutional land owners to bring speculative development back to the forefront, recognising the recent lift in leasing demand, particularly in well-located locations close to major arterial roads.

 While both leasing and sales activity were down in the most recent financial year compared to the previous year, it is expected that 2018 will continue the trend of strengthening tenant and buyer demand, as indicated by industrial job advertisement growth in Queensland, which is now the third highest nationally.